-The North Melbourne Football Club is the fourth oldest Australian rules football club in the AFL and is one of the oldest sporting clubs in Australia and the world.
+The North Melbourne Football Club is the fourth oldest football club in the AFL.

 Four years later the club adopted the traditional uniform of blue and white vertical stripes at the insistence of the VFA, who wanted a visible contrast between Geelong's and Hotham's uniforms.